 - Easiest way: Ask people to give online directly through your fundraising page and provide them with that link.

 - Medium effort: You can accept flat rate pledges paid at the time of solicitation by check or cash in marked envelopes, or mailed to Taos Community Foundation.

 If your donor really wants to pledge per run you complete, you will have to follow up with them after the event to facilitate payment, or get them to give money in advance as you promise to do a certain number of runs.
 AKA – if you believe you will do 10 runs and they pledge $5 per run, collect $50 and promise to complete those runs, then update your fundraising page after the event with your proof of completion so they will know you’ve done what you said you’d do.
 You can use tools through your fundraising page to contact and thank your donors as well.
 Our deadline for donations to come in and be counted toward a competition total will be Saturday, March 19th at 4pm.

-- Participants must complete, sign and date the appropriate info sheets and waivers as part of the registration process, either online or in Ridge_A_Thon_Registration_PKT_2019.
+- Participants must complete, sign and date the appropriate info sheets and waivers as part of the registration process, either online or in the registration packet.
 If completed online, a printed TSV waiver will need to be signed on the day of the event at the time of initial check in/registration.